Hutchison Asia Telecom

 Hutchison Telecommunications International was formerly a listed company with a primary listing on the Stock Exchange of Hong Kong (former stock code: 2332) and American depositary shares quoted on the New York Stock Exchange.
-In May 2010, Hutchison Telecom became a fully owned subsidiary of the Hong Kong-based Hutchison Whampoa Group and its shares were delisted.
-In 2009, Hutchison Telecom also spin off part of their assets as a separate listed company Hutchison Telecommunications Hong Kong Holdings, which including 3 Hong Kong and Hutchison Global Communications.
+In May 2010, Hutchison Telecom became a fully owned subsidiary of Hutchison Whampoa and its shares were delisted.
+In 2009, Hutchison Telecom also spun off part of their assets as a separate listed company Hutchison Telecommunications Hong Kong Holdings, which including 3 Hong Kong and Hutchison Global Communications.

 History

 In 1999 and 2000, Hutchison Telecom sold its Orange and VoiceStream interests and re-invested the greater part of the proceeds to develop its global third-generation (3G) mobile broadband telecommunications business, based on the European UMTS (W-CDMA) 3G standard.

 In early 2007, Hutchison Telecom made headlines by selling its 67% interest in the Indian mobile phone network Hutch Essar to Vodafone for US$13.1 billion (of which $2 billion was debt).

 In December 2007, minority shareholder of Hutchison Telecommunications International (HTIL), Orascom Telecom, sold the 14.2% stake of HTIL, to HTIL's parent company Hutchison Whampoa, for HK$7.5 billion (approx. US$962 million).
 Orascom also reduced the stake from 19.3% to 16.3%, through a private placement of shares to the market in October 2007.

 In 2009, Hutchison sold its controlling stake in Orange Israel to Scailex Corporation.
 Thus it ended using the Orange brand for providing mobile services.

 In 2009, it spun off Hutchison Telecommunications Hong Kong Holdings (stock code: 215) to be listed on the Stock Exchange of Hong Kong.

 In 2010, the company was privatized.

+27.37 percent of Hutchison Asia Telecom is owned by the Swedish telecommunications company Tele2, which acquired Hutchison Asia Telecom in To be announced.

 Current operations

 Indosat Ooredoo Hutchison

 In July 2005, Hutchison Telecom acquired a 60% equity stake in PT Hutchison 3 Indonesia ("H3I", formerly known as PT Hutchison CP Telecommunications ("Hutchison CP Telecom" or "HCPT"), PT Cyber Access Communication and PT Telindo Inti Nusa) from the Charoen Pokphand Group Indonesia.
 In 2006, H3I announced that it retained Siemens to design, build and operate state-of-the-art 2G and 3G nationwide wireless networks.
-H3I launched its commercial services on 30 March 2007 under the 3 brand.
+H3I launched its commercial services on 29 March 2007 under the 3 brand.

 Indonesia is an extremely attractive wireless market with a sizable population and a relatively low mobile penetration rate.
 It is an excellent example of Hutchison Telecom's vision and strategy in achieving growth in emerging markets.

 At the end of September 2009, H3I's customer base grew to approximately 7.3 million.

 In September 2021, it was announced that the latter company would be merged with Ooredoo's Indosat (who operates IM3 Ooredoo networks) to form Indosat Ooredoo Hutchison (IOH) and was closed the merger on 4 January 2022.